 HIPAA and text messaging

+Americans check their phones 144 times a day on average, making text messaging a convenient communication tool.
 While HIPAA does not explicitly mention text messaging, it provides guidelines for electronic communications that encompass text messaging.
 PHI includes any individually identifiable health information transmitted or maintained in any form, including electronic media.

-Text messaging poses unique challenges in terms of privacy and security.
+However, text messaging poses unique challenges in terms of privacy and security.
 Unlike phone calls or in-person interactions, unauthorized individuals can easily intercept or access text messages.
 Additionally, once a message is sent, the recipient's device may retain a copy of the message, potentially posing a risk if the device is lost, stolen, or accessed by someone other than the intended recipient.

 Related: What are the 18 PHI identifiers?